Gyumeijie/github-files-fetcher/README.md

-# What is the github-files-fetcher for?
+# Why?

 The `github-files-fetcher` is mainly designed for downloading part file(s) from a github repository.
-This is very useful if you  have a low bandwidth network and/or just need particular file(s) from a repository.
-But if you want to download the whole repository, the `git clone` command is preferred.
+This is very useful if you  have a low bandwidth network and/or just need particular file(s) or subdirectory from a large repository.
+While you want to download the whole repository, the `git clone` command is preferred.

 # Installation